Hey all! Real Farmer Jeff here.

 My Go-To Trick: Electric Toothbrush Pollination

-In reality, most tomato pollination happens from wind and not bees, but the buzzing of a toothbrush really does remind me a bee.
+In reality, most tomato pollination happens from wind and not bees, but the buzzing of a toothbrush really does remind me of a bee.
 Here’s why the electric toothbrush method works so well for me:

 - Immediate feedback: I often see a little cloud of pollen puff out from the flower – proof that it’s working!